arctic-pot/datapack-planet-legacy/CONTRIBUTING.md

 - Most naming should be camelCase
 - Class and react component should be PascalCase
 - No namespace
-- Use react hooks instead ES class components
+- Use React hooks instead ES class components
 - Use inline export default if can
 - No `eval` and `new Function()`
 - No curly braces and braces around the params if can